Sudhanshu2003/Sudhanshu2003/README.md

 ### Happy to see you here!
 ![Visitors](https://komarev.com/ghpvc/?username=Sudhanshu2003&label=Profile%20Views&color=0e75b6&style=flat)

-I am currently pursuing a **B.Tech in Computer Science and Engineering** from **Uttarakhand Technical University**.
+About
-I am interested in **Data Analytics** and currently learning **Microsoft Excel, Power BI, and SQL** through online platforms.
+I am currently pursuing a B.Tech in Computer Science and Engineering from Uttarakhand Technical University.
+I have a strong interest in SAP and am building my skills in SAP ABAP through training and hands-on practice.

-I enjoy working with data, creating visualizations, and solving problems using technology.
-I am eager to apply my skills and grow in the field of Data Analytics.
+I have knowledge of SAP Data Dictionary, Table Maintenance Generator (TMG), and basic report development.
+I enjoy working on real-time scenarios, understanding business processes, and developing efficient SAP solutions.

-I also have knowledge of **C++** and **Data Structures & Algorithms (DSA)**, which strengthen my problem-solving and logical thinking.
+Additionally, I have a foundation in C++ and Data Structures & Algorithms (DSA), which enhances my problem-solving ability and logical thinking.
+I am eager to apply my technical knowledge and grow as an SAP ABAP developer in a professional environment.

 ---